Tanjung Puting: Geography

 The park is composed of 416,040 hectares of dryland dipterocarp forest, peat swampforest, heath forest, mangrove and coastal beach forest, and secondary forest.

 The park may be accessed from Kumai by speedboat along the Kumai River and then the Sekonyer River to Camp Leakey, a journey that takes about 1 hour and 30 minutes at best.

 The Kumai River forms the northern border of the park.
 Beyond that the peat forest has been removed to make way for oil palm plantations.

 Despite being a protected national park, approximately 65% of the park's primary forest is degraded.
 It is the loss of natural habitat that is the greatest threat to the wildlife.
 Friends of National Parks Foundation is an Indonesian NGO that has been working to restore the habitat in the Pasalat and Beguruh regions of the park since 1997.
 It also operates a conservation education centre in Pasalat.

 Four research centers have been established within the park for the study and rehabilitation of orangutans and other primates.
 Camp Leakey, founded in 1971 with assistance from the Leakey Foundation, was the first of these centers.
-It was here where Dr. Birute Galdikas began her career studying the behavior of rescued and orphaned orangutans that were reintroduced into the wild.
+It was here where Dr. Birutė Galdikas began her career studying the behavior of rescued and orphaned orangutans that were reintroduced into the wild.
 Her research was highlighted as the cover article of National Geographic in October 1975.
-Dr. Galdikas is now considered one of the world’s leading experts on orangutan behaviour and is the founder and president of the Orangutan Foundation International.
+Dr. Galdikas was considered one of the world’s leading experts on orangutan behaviour and was the founder and president of the Orangutan Foundation International.

 Orangutan Foundation runs Pondok Ambung Tropical Forest Research Station, supporting Indonesian and international research students.
 This national park facility has been developed and maintained by Orangutan Foundation and provides facilities to study the park’s diverse flora and fauna.
 Orangutan Foundation have been awarding small research grants to individual students for many years, with a focus on supporting Indonesian students.